Stoner ferromagnetism in a momentum-confined interacting 2D electron gas

 To further solidify our claim, we have examined the robustness of the spin-polarized ground state to additional dispersion.
 We repeat the exact diagonalization at $\nu=1$ for the confined Coulomb Hamiltonian $\mathcal{H}_{\text{int}}$ in Eq.~\eqref{eq:single_orbital_hamiltonian} with an additional quadratic dispersion ($\hbar=1$):

 In Fig.~\ref{fig:spin_vs_m} we plot the total spin $S$ of the ground state of Eq.~\eqref{eq:massive_hamiltonian} at $\nu=1$ vs $m_{\text{eff}}^{-1}$, as the latter is swept from negative to positive values in increments of $m_{0}^{-1} = V_{k_0}N/(2Ak_0^2)$.
 The flat kinetic dispersion in Eq.~\eqref{eq:well_dispersion} corresponds to $m_{\text{eff}}^{-1} = 0$.
-For the range of finite systems we considered, we find that the ground state is fully spin-polarized, i.e. $S=N/2$, for $-3m_0^{-1} \leq m_{\text{eff}}^{-1}\leq 2m_0^{-1}$.
-Outside this region we find the spin polarization drops to $S=5/2$, precisely the value expected by Hund's rule applied to partially filling the degenerate finite-size Fermi surface (see SM~\ref{sec:numerics}).
+For the range of finite systems we considered, we find that the ground state is fully spin-polarized, i.e. $S=N/2$, for $-3m_0^{-1} \lesssim m_{\text{eff}}^{-1}\lesssim 2m_0^{-1}$, with the precise phase boundaries slightly varying with system size.
+Outside the spin polarized region we find the spin polarization drops sharply to a lower value which depends on system size.
+One can show that, for all system sizes considered, this residual spin polarization has precisely the value expected by Hund's rule applied to a partial filling of the highest shell of degenerate kinetic energy states (see SM~\ref{sec:numerics}).
 We associate this result with a spin unpolarized phase, and expect that in the thermodynamic limit we will obtain $S/N\rightarrow 0$ in this regime of parameters.
 The asymmetry of the spin-polarized regime boundary with respect to the sign of $m_{\text{eff}}^{-1}$ is due to the lower exchange energy of the unpolarized disk-shaped Fermi sea compared to that of an annular-shaped Fermi sea, the two different shapes that correspond to positive and negative $m_{\text{eff}}^{-1}$, respectively.
 In multilayer graphene systems with typical values of $k_0=0.2\textrm{nm}^{-1}$ and dielectric coefficient $\epsilon_{d}=6$, the mass scale is given by $m_{0}\sim\epsilon_{d} k_0/e^{2}\sim 0.06m_{e}$ where $m_{e}$ is the free electron mass.

 \emph{Conclusions.--} We considered a model of interacting electrons confined in momentum space, and showed that when nearly half of the available states are filled, its ground state is spin polarized.
 We then numerically demonstrated that this spin polarization is stable to small variations of the model, and is not a fine-tuned consequence of the kinetic dispersion.
 We find this ground state to have a non-trivial excitation spectrum, including a diverging spin stiffness which leads to massless particle-hole excitations at low momenta.
 We argued in favor of a ferromagnetic Fermi liquid phase at $\nu=1\pm\varepsilon$, thereby demonstrating Stoner ferromagnetism in this model.
 The prevalence of spin and valley Stoner ferromagnets in multilayer rhombohedral graphene in a displacement field, where for a range of densities electrons are confined to a flat region of momentum space, may be understood within the framework of our model.